||Nursing, Adult and Professional Studies

 - RN graduates from Associate Degree (AD) programs can transfer up to 60 semester (90 quarter) credits of lower division (LD) credits including all of prior nursing courses.
 (The Direct Transfer Agreement [DTA] agreement.)

 - RN graduates from diploma programs who have accredited college/university credits are evaluated separately according to their individual programs for up to 60 semester (90 quarter) LD credits; the credit transfer may or may not include nursing classes.

 - All RNs educated outside of the United are required to have formal nursing and post high school level education transcripts evaluated by foreign transcript evaluation services to determine acceptable transfer credits.

-- The nurse’s current state RN license attests to his/her legal right to practice and is awarded 30 credits in the DTA experiential credits category.
+- The nurse’s current state RN license attests to his/her legal right to practice and is awarded 30 credits n the DTA experiential credits catalog.

 - Establish a personal Contract of Study, using self-assessment and description of why he/she is pursuing higher education in nursing, the expected outcomes by engaging in an online program at Northwest University, and possible future plans to pursue a masters’ and/or doctoral education.